Classroom Lessons & Activites

 Big Buzz About Bees is an engaging experience that children love!
 Everyone gets a chance to see and touch all the parts of a working beehive and learn about the tools that it takes to be a beekeeper.
 We’ll talk about how bees collect pollen and nectar and contribute to many of the foods and products we love.
 We’ll also explore the many jobs that the different types of bees do inside and out of the hive.
 The class wraps up with taking a peek inside of a real working hive (it’s completely contained safely behind plexiglass) so we can see real worker bees caring for young larvae, making honey, and if we’re lucky, we may be able to spot the queen bee!
-And of course, we’ll taste the sweet rewards of beekeeping - honey harvested locally in Los Altos!
+And of course, we’ll taste the sweet rewards of beekeeping - honey harvested locally at Sager Family Farm!

 Farm Fun - Chickens

 In this lesson, we’ll learn all about our little feathery farm friends: chickens!
 This is a fun way to learn about animal life cycles from egg to chicken.
 We’ll talk about how mama hens care for their eggs, how baby chickens develop inside the egg and hatch, all of the food and nutrients that a baby chick needs to grow into a big fluffy chicken, and of course all of the wonderful things that we get from chickens.
 We’ll even get to pet a live chicken - yup, that’s right.
 A real chicken right in your classroom!

 This lesson is all about the lovely little local creatures that pollinate our plants.
 In California alone, we have 1,600 different species of native bees!
 On top of that, we have flies, butterflies, birds, and even the wind to help us out.
 Throughout this lesson, we’ll focus on why pollination is important and we’ll brainstorm why each insect or animal might be best suited to its partner plants.

 Age Range: 5+